vistadataproject/vistadataproject.github.io/index.md

 The Veterans Information Systems Technology Architecture ([VISTA](https://en.wikipedia.org/wiki/VistA)) is the U.S. Department of Veterans Affairs integrated longitudinal  clinical, business, and administrative information system.
 130 instances support the operations of over 1200 VA hospitals and clinics nationwide.

-VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years but has not been surfaced and leveraged in computable form - until now.
+VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years but has not been surfaced and leveraged in computable form.
+Until now.

 In the VISTA Data Project (VDP), this organic data model is comprehensively represented and then incrementally normalized to produce a national, standardized Master Veteran Data Model (MVDM).
 An operationalized MVDM provides new web clients with a single, secure, symmetric read-write interface to every VISTA and, through _emulation_ of existing interfaces, VISTA's current clients such as CPRS work unchanged but with greatly enhanced security.